Get a top-rated gantt chart for free, forever.

 I figured it was normal doubt, but it made me wonder.
 Was I a fraud?

-The American Psychological Association notes that impostor syndrome often happens when:
+The American Psychological Association notes that imposter syndrome often happens when:

 And sometimes, it happens out of the blue.

-Often, impostor syndrome creates a deadly cycle.
-People beat themselves up over their feelings of inadequacy, and no matter whether they succeed or fail, they attribute any results to their self-criticism, which only makes it worse.
+Often, imposter syndrome creates a vicious cycle.
+People beat themselves up over their feelings of inadequacy.
+No matter whether they succeed or fail, they attribute any results to their self-criticism—and that only makes it worse.

-These feelings are common in project managers because the burden of leadership and oversight is placed directly upon them.
-There’s often pressure, whether explicit or implicit, and stress.
+Many project managers also deal with imposter syndrome because the burden of leadership and oversight is placed directly upon them.
+There’s often pressure—whether explicit or implicit—as well as stress.

-There’s also the fact that most project managers are high achievers, the group that impostor syndrome targets the most.
+There’s also the fact that most project managers are high achievers, the group that imposter syndrome targets the most.

-So here’s the million dollar question: What can you do about it?
+So here’s the million-dollar question: What can you do about imposter syndrome?

 Unfortunately, most people who suffer from it often hunker down and wait for it to go away.
 Or, even worse, they push themselves harder and harder, thinking that if they work hard enough, they’ll stop feeling like phonies.

-The good news is that there are much better ways to deal with this problem.
+The good news is: There are much better ways to deal with imposter syndrome.

-You don’t have to sit and hope it vanishes.
-You can take actionable steps toward defeating this feeling and reclaiming your old self.
+You don’t have to sit back and wait for it to vanish.
+You can take actionable steps to defeat those feelings of self-doubt and reclaim your confidence.
+Here’s how.

 When we feel like fakes, we often take it out on ourselves.